Wanted: Live in Concert

-Wanted: Live in Concert (also known as Wanted/Richard Pryor - Live In Concert) is the twelfth album by American comedian Richard Pryor.
-Produced by Richard Pryor and Biff Dawes.
+Wanted: Live in Concert (also known as Wanted/Richard Pryor - Live in Concert) is the twelfth album by American comedian Richard Pryor.
+It was produced by Richard Pryor and Biff Dawes.
 Released as a double-LP in 1978, it includes performances from Pryor's concert tour in 1978.
 Two performances from that tour were filmed in Long Beach, California for theatrical release.

-The album was one of the nominees for the 1980 Grammy Award for Best Comedy Album.
-In 2017, Wanted: Live in Concert was selected for preservation in the National Recording Registry by the Library of Congress as being "culturally, historically, or artistically significant."
+The album was nominated for the 1980 Grammy Award for Best Comedy Album.
+In 2017, Wanted: Live in Concert was selected for preservation in the National Recording Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Track listing

 All tracks written by Richard Pryor.